Saturday, December 9, 2023

 Speaking of exploring alien worlds, Pikmin is awesome.
 It's always been great, but now that its long-awaited fourth installment is out, the series has gotten more buzz than it has ever gotten, even winning Best Strategy Game.
 And I can't say it isn't deserved, Pikmin 4 is a fantastic entry in the series.
 While I do still prefer the more time-centric games like 1 and 3, Pikmin 4 takes the formula that Pikmin 2 established and pretty much perfects it on every front.
 Exploration is more fun since the locations you visit are much larger and more original, the caves are far better now that they're actually individually hand-crafted rather than randomly generated, the boss and enemy rosters are quite a lot larger, and many of the quality of life improvements that Pikmin 3 added do a great job at taming Pikmin 2's unwieldy difficulty.
 And for people like me who prefer dealing with the time crunch, there's still a fantastic side mode starring Olimar based entirely around the first Pikmin game.

 But I think my favorite thing about Pikmin 4 is just how big it is.
 An issue this series has always struggled with is its short length, but Pikmin 4 is simply gargantuan on every level.
 The overworld areas are absolutely massive and numerous, the cave count has been upped dramatically, there are tons of side missions you can do, there's the newly added Night Missions, there's all the upgrades you can get for your new dog Oatchi, there's a beefy postgame, and I already mentioned the Olimar campaign.
 This focus on scale even extends to the game's presentation, as Pikmin 4 really emphasizes just how small the characters are, culminating in a (fantastic) level that straight-up takes place inside someone's house.
 In a lot of ways, Pikmin 4 feels like the definitive Pikmin game.
-Even if Pikmin 3 is still my personal favorite, I can't help but admire just how grand Pikmin 4 feels.
+Even if Pikmin 3 is still my personal favorite and 4 does make a lot of really baffling regressions, I can't help but admire just how grand Pikmin 4 feels.

 6. Kirby's Return To Dream Land Deluxe